 Today, looking out from our Iberian terrace onto the Atlantic Ocean and the Americas beyond, we often reflect on our history and its lasting impact on the country’s culture and its soul.
 However, the present and future are too exciting for us to stay in a reflective mood for long, thus we move on and embrace our corner of Europe as the most exciting and sexy place to be in the world.

-Portugal is a truly diverse country, the phenomenal combination of a multiplicity of elements that, in an act of Atlantic & Mediterranean convergence, were united in their differences.
+Portugal is truly a diverse country, the phenomenal combination of a multiplicity of elements that, in an act of Atlantic & Mediterranean convergence, were united in their differences.
 A magnificent labyrinth of history and life, of health and joy, of calm and the cosmopolitan, of rocky verandas and ample flatlands, of light and faith, of salt and sun.
 A safe country, with no separatist movements or ethnic problems, peaceful and socially cohesive, in its most profound sense, in the language, the culture, the history, the geography and the society.

 Portugal is the country with the greatest diversity per square kilometer or mile whichever measurement you are most comfortable with, its landscape, its cultural, architectural, gastronomic and museological variety.
 Nowhere else on the planet can you wake on the plain, pass through a forest to go for a swim at the beach, then immerse yourself in a medieval village or an avant-garde play, finishing the day with dinner in the most cosmopolitan cities in the world, Lisbon where they cry when they sing or soak up the most contemporary sounds in the early hours after watching a classical dressed horseman dance with a wild bull.